Media Watch | E-ISSN 2249-8818

 Michelangelo Paganopoulos (Ph.D. in social anthropology, Goldsmiths University of London, 2012) is a member of the “Global Inquiries and Social Theory Research Group”, Faculty of Social Sciences and Humanities, Ton Duc Thang University, Vietnam.
 He has a long-standing commitment to interdisciplinary research in the Arts and Humanities.
 Dr. Paganopoulos has worked as a lecturer and visiting tutor at Goldsmiths, University of London, and briefly took the role of Membership Officer of the Association of Social Anthropologists of the UK and Commonwealth.
 He has edited the volume In-Between Fiction and Non-Fiction: Reflections on the Poetics of Ethnography in Literature and Film (Cambridge Scholars) and written a number of articles and reviews on anthropology and cultural studies.

-© 2020 by the authors.
 This article is distributed under the terms of the Creative Commons Attribution 4.0 License (https://creativecommons.org/licenses/by/4.0/) which permits any use, reproduction and distribution of the work without further permission provided the original work is attributed properly.
 The article may be reused without special permission provided that the original article is properly attributed.
-Reuse of an article does not imply prior approval by the authors or Media Watch.
+Reuse of an article does not imply prior approval by the author or Media Watch.